Text size:

 Protected Area for the Management of Habitats or Species

-This area presents a major diversity of ecosystems, habitat and species of interest for the conservation of nature, coexisting with a humanized landscape with a strong traditional character.
+This area presents a major diversity of ecosystems, habitats and species of interest for the conservation of nature, coexisting with a humanized landscape with a strong traditional character.

 It develops at the intersection of three geomorphological units of the island: the Santa Bárbara Volcano (on the west zone) and the Pico Alto Volcano (on the north region), which are two central volcanoes with calderas, with volcanic formations of trachytic nature; and the fissural basaltic zone (located between these two volcanoes).
 The fissural zone is formed by scoria cones and lava flows of basaltic nature s.l.

-In this area it is also possible to observe the Buteo buteo rothschildi, the Columba palumbus azorica, the Turdus merula azorensis, the Motacilla cinerea patriciae and the only mammal endemic to the Azores, the Nyctalus azoreum.
+In this area it is also possible to observe the Common Buzzard (Buteo buteo rothschildi), the Azores Wood Pigeon (Columba palumbus azorica), the Azores Blackbird (Turdus merula azorensis), the Azores Grey Wagtail (Motacilla cinerea patriciae) and the only mammal endemic to the Azores, the Azorean Bat (Nyctalus azoreum).

 It is possible to cross several sectors of this protected area through the Rocha do Chambre (PRC06TER) and Serreta (PRC03TER) walking trails.